-These positions are not intended to prevent the deployment of either direct load control or other forms of demand reduction of appliances and equipment behind the meter delivered via communications with the meter by either the utility or a third party provider.
-This footnote refers to programs that require consent of the customer per opt-in tariffs or bilateral agreements that may exist between the customer and the utility, or the customer and a third party demand response provider.
+&lt;sup>23 These positions are not intended to prevent the deployment of either direct load control or other forms of demand reduction of appliances and equipment behind the meter delivered via communications with the meter by either the utility or a third party provider. -This footnote refers to programs that require consent of the customer per opt-in tariffs or bilateral agreements that may exist between the customer and the utility, or the customer and a third party demand response provider.

-- installed by Massachusetts distribution utilities that already reflect a high level of operational efficiency.
-Stranded costs should be included in this analysis. - 2.
-[Office of the Attorney General/Low Income Network] Investments in advanced metering systems should be justified as beneficial to the customers that will pay for the costs of such investment through distribution rates and through default service for generation supply.
-Benefits that may accrue to third party vendors or that enable services that may be offered by third parties should not drive such investment decisions unless the third parties are required to assist in payment for these incremental costs. - 3.
-[Office of the Attorney General/Low Income Network] In making an advanced metering proposal, utilities should consider and evaluate all options that may result in more effective use of the current metering system or more modest investments that would achieve agreed upon objectives at the least cost, such as direct load control. - 4.
-[Office of the Attorney General/Low Income Network] Any proposal for advanced metering and TVRs should rely on demonstrated results and such programs should not be implemented based on theoretical benefits, opportunities, & goals.
-At a minimum, the ongoing Massachusetts smart grid pilots should be evaluated and completed prior to making assumptions about the costs and benefits of significant additional costs for advanced metering and communication systems. - 5.
-[NSTAR/WMECO/General Electric]: Prior to installing AMI Metering systems, a cost-effectiveness analysis should be conducted to consider the cost effectiveness of such a deployment.
+- a-1.]
+Any proposal to replace the current metering system and install Advanced Metering technologies (metering, communication systems, and meter data management systems) must demonstrate that the customer benefits will exceed the costs.
+This principle is particularly important due to the metering systems installed by Massachusetts distribution utilities that already reflect a high level of operational efficiency.
+Stranded costs should be included in this analysis. - b-2.
+[AGO] Investments in advanced metering systems should be justified as beneficial to the customers that will pay for the costs of such investment through distribution rates and through default service for generation supply.
+Benefits that may accrue to third party vendors or that enable services that may be offered by third parties should not drive such investment decisions unless the third parties are required to assist in payment for these incremental costs. - e.3.
+[AGO] In making an advanced metering proposal, utilities should consider and evaluate all options that may result in more effective use of the current metering system or more modest investments that would achieve agreed upon objectives at the least cost, such as direct load control. - d.4.
+[AGO] Any proposal for advanced metering and TVRs should rely on demonstrated results and such programs should not be implemented based on theoretical benefits, opportunities, & goals.
+At a minimum, the ongoing Massachusetts smart grid pilots should be evaluated and completed prior to making assumptions about the costs and benefits of significant additional costs for advanced metering and communication systems. - 2.5.
+[NSTAR/WMECO]: Prior to installing AMI Metering systems, a cost-effectiveness analysis should be conducted to consider the cost effectiveness of such a deployment.
 This analysis should include assumptions on TVR rate design implementation.
 Subsequent implementation of TVR should be made in a manner that is consistent with the assumptions included in the initial AMI metering cost-effectiveness analysis.